A mother holding her baby - You are the best, Mom!

 The archeological city of Petra, Jordan

-The various periods or major events in human history have been given names so they, too, need capital letters.
+The various periods or events in human history have names, and they, too, need capital letters.

 No matter how tragic historical events and periods have been, they mark different milestones in our development as humans and deserve some special attention.